-N₂O Abatement at Nitric Acid Plants: India’s Highest-Leverage CCTS Opportunity in the Fertiliser Sector
+N₂O Abatement at Nitric Acid Plants: Potentially One of India’s Highest-Return Early CCTS Opportunities

-At current CCC prices and abatement costs, N₂O catalytic reduction at nitric acid plants delivers a 4-to-8 times financial return on every rupee of abatement investment.
-No process change is required.
-The technology is mature.
-And the CCTS offset mechanism is specifically designed to credit exactly this type of project.
-This is the fastest-payback decarbonisation opportunity available to Indian fertiliser companies in 2026.
+Under projected scenario prices, N₂O catalytic reduction at nitric acid plants delivers robust financial returns on every rupee of abatement investment.
+The technology is mature, and the emerging CCTS offset mechanism appears well-suited to credit projects of this type, subject to methodology approval.
+This may be among the fastest-payback industrial decarbonisation opportunities available to Indian fertiliser and chemical companies.

 Key Takeaways

-- Nitrous oxide (N₂O) is emitted as a process by-product during the catalytic oxidation of ammonia in nitric acid production.
-N₂O has a Global Warming Potential (GWP) of 273 times CO₂ over a 100-year period (IPCC AR6 values), meaning that even small absolute volumes of N₂O emission represent very large CO₂-equivalent emission intensities.
-A single mid-size nitric acid plant producing 300,000 tonnes of nitric acid per year typically emits 700 to 2,000 tN₂O per year — equivalent to 191,000 to 546,000 tCO₂e annually.
+• Nitrous oxide (N₂O) is emitted as a process by-product during the catalytic oxidation of ammonia in nitric acid production.
+N₂O has a Global Warming Potential (GWP) of 273 times CO₂ over a 100-year period (IPCC AR6 values).
+Typical unabated emission factors range from ~2 to 12 kg N₂O per tonne of nitric acid, depending on plant configuration.
+A single mid-size plant producing 300,000 tonnes of nitric acid per year typically emits 600 to 3,600 tN₂O per year — equivalent to 163,000 to 982,000 tCO₂e annually.

-- Tertiary catalytic reduction — installing an N₂O decomposition catalyst in the tail gas stream after the absorption column — reduces N₂O emissions by 80 to 95 percent of baseline levels.
-The technology is retrofittable, requires no changes to the ammonia oxidation process, does not affect nitric acid product quality, and has been deployed at over 200 nitric acid plants globally.
+• Tertiary catalytic reduction — installing an N₂O decomposition catalyst in the tail gas stream after the absorption column — reduces N₂O emissions by 80 to 95 percent of baseline levels.
+The technology requires no modification to the core ammonia oxidation chemistry, though tail-gas handling modifications and thermal integration may be necessary.
+It has been deployed at well over 100 nitric acid plants globally, with particularly high adoption in Europe.
 Capital cost for a retrofit at a 300,000 tonne/year plant is approximately Rs 8 to 15 crore.

-- India has approximately 30 to 35 nitric acid manufacturing plants with a combined production capacity of approximately 8 to 10 million tonnes per year.
-The total unabated N₂O emission from this fleet is estimated at approximately 80 to 150 million tCO₂e per year — a significant proportion of the fertiliser sector’s total greenhouse gas footprint, and a carbon liability that can be largely eliminated at low cost within two to three years using proven technology.
+• India has roughly 30 to 50 nitric acid manufacturing units (across fertilisers, explosives, and chemical intermediates) with an aggregate capacity likely exceeding 5 million tonnes annually.
+The total unabated N₂O emission from this fleet represents a massive carbon liability that can be largely mitigated at low cost within two to three years using proven technology.

-- European precedent is instructive: EU ETS carbon credits for N₂O abatement at European nitric acid plants were some of the largest single compliance instruments traded in the early EU ETS years (2005–2012).
-The CDM (Clean Development Mechanism) approved numerous N₂O abatement projects in India between 2007 and 2012 under the Kyoto Protocol framework.
-The CCTS offset methodology for N₂O at nitric acid plants draws on this extensive international precedent, making project registration faster and monitoring methodology validation lower-risk than for novel offset categories.
+• European precedent is instructive: EU ETS carbon credits for N₂O abatement at European nitric acid plants were some of the largest single compliance instruments traded in the early EU ETS years (2005–2012).
+The CDM approved numerous N₂O abatement projects in India under the Kyoto Protocol.
+The CCTS offset methodology is expected to draw on this extensive international precedent.

-The fertiliser sector’s decarbonisation challenge is typically framed around its largest emission source: the natural gas used as feedstock and fuel in ammonia synthesis, which accounts for the majority of total Scope 1 and Scope 2 emissions at an integrated ammonia-urea complex.
-The transition pathway for that dominant emission source — green hydrogen replacing natural gas under the Hydrogen Purchase Obligation — is clear in regulatory intent but expensive in execution, with green hydrogen currently costing approximately Rs 400 to 500 per kg against natural gas-based hydrogen at Rs 60 to 120 per kg equivalent.
+The fertiliser sector’s decarbonisation challenge is typically framed around its largest emission source: the natural gas used as feedstock and fuel in ammonia synthesis.
+The transition pathway for that dominant emission source — green hydrogen replacing natural gas — is clear in regulatory intent but expensive in execution, with green hydrogen currently commanding a steep premium over natural gas-based hydrogen.

-But within the fertiliser sector there exists a second emission category — N₂O from nitric acid production — that receives far less analytical attention and far less management focus, despite being an extraordinarily high-leverage abatement opportunity.
+But within the fertiliser and chemical sector there exists a second emission category — N₂O from nitric acid production — that receives far less analytical attention, despite being an extraordinarily high-leverage abatement opportunity.
 Nitric acid is produced at fertiliser complexes primarily as an intermediate for ammonium nitrate and calcium ammonium nitrate fertilisers.
 The Ostwald process that converts ammonia to nitric acid uses platinum-rhodium catalysts to oxidise ammonia at 800 to 950°C, producing nitric oxide (NO) as the primary product and releasing nitrous oxide (N₂O) as an unavoidable process by-product.
 N₂O is not destroyed in the absorption column — it passes through as a tail gas emission unless specifically captured and destroyed by a downstream abatement system.

-The reason N₂O abatement deserves its own dedicated analytical treatment is the combination of three factors that makes it unique in India’s industrial decarbonisation landscape: the enormous GWP of N₂O (273 times CO₂ on a 100-year basis under IPCC AR6), the low cost of the abatement technology relative to the CO₂e value of the emission avoided, and the availability of the CCTS offset mechanism to monetise the abatement through Carbon Credit Certificates tradeable on IEX and PXIL.
-No other single-technology intervention in Indian industry offers the combination of scale, speed, cost efficiency, and established carbon market monetisation pathway that N₂O abatement at nitric acid plants provides.
+The reason N₂O abatement deserves its own dedicated analytical treatment is the combination of three factors: the enormous GWP of N₂O, the exceptionally low cost of the abatement technology relative to the CO₂e value avoided, and the likelihood of future CCTS offset eligibility to monetise the abatement through Carbon Credit Certificates tradeable on domestic exchanges.

 The N₂O emission: understanding the scale of the opportunity